nephila/djangocms-blog/README.rst

              some relevant data.
              Some plugins have a broken tag management prior to 0.6, in case you have issues with tags, upgrade to latest version to have it fixed.

-.. warning:: When upgrading to version 0.6, check that every post has an attached
-             category, or select a menu without categories.

-.. warning:: Starting from version 0.5, this package does not declare dependency
-             on South anymore; please install it separately if using this application on Django 1.6.

 Features
 --------